How Flying squirrel Inspired Membrane Wing Aircraft and Wingsuits

 The flying squirrel glides up to 90 meters by extending a skin membrane (patagium) between its front and hind legs.
 It steers with its tail and adjusts membrane tension mid-glide, landing on vertical tree trunks with precision.
 The patagium folds away completely when not in use.

-In the language of biomimicry, this falls under the Move › Generate unpowered lift category — one of the most actively researched areas in bio-inspired engineering.
+In the language of biomimicry, this falls under the Move › Generate unpowered lift category.

 The Design Principle